 The Associate General Counsel and Chief Human Resources Officer, located in Room 105 of the Administration Building, telephone 405.208.5857, coordinates the University’s compliance with Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, the Americans with Disabilities Act and the Age Discrimination in Employment Act.

-Click here for diversity resources.
+Click here for information on diversity scholarships.